Potato-Development/funstuff/README.md

     WIP - Work in Progress │ NTD - Next to Do │ TD - To Do

-- [ ] Windows Live Messenger with friends and chat tab - TD
+- [ ] Better rendering for About window - TD
-- [ ] Complex horror experience with many features - NTD
+- [ ] Windows Live Messenger with friends and chat tab - NTD
 - [ ] Bigger default window size with the ability to resize and focus - WIP

 ## License